-Rice is in the center of Vietnamese cuisine.
-It is grown throughout Vietnam and especially more condensed in Red River Delta in the north and Mekong River Delta in the south.
+Rice lies at the center of Vietnamese cuisine.
+The crop is abundantly grown throughout Vietnam, with paddies especially concentrated around the Red River Delta in the north and the Mekong River Delta in the south.

-Rice plays such an essential role in Vietnamese cuisine that Vietnam has been described as a bamboo pole with a basket of rice at each end.
+Even the shape of the country has been described as a bamboo pole with a basket of rice hung at each end.

-Indeed, rice is so abundant that Vietnamese made rice into other products such as rice wine, rice vinegar, rice cake, rice paper, and a variety type of rice noodles.
+Indeed, rice is so abundant that it is made into an array of other products, including rice wine, rice vinegar, rice cakes, rice paper (banh trang), and various types of rice noodles.

 For the dipping sauce:

-In a pot, bring 3 cups of water to a boil.
-Add salt and the shrimp.
-Cook on high heat until it turns pink for about 2 minutes.
-Take them out and run through running water to stop cooking.
-Reserve 1 cup of shrimp stock.
-Slice the shrimp in half.
-Put aside.
+To cook the shrimp, bring water to boil in a small pot.
+Add the salt and shrimp.
+Cook over high heat until the shrimp turn pink, about 2 minutes.
+Remove shrimp from pot and rinse in running water to stop the cooking.
+Reserve 1 cup of the cooking water.
+Slice each shrimp in half lengthwise and set aside.

-For the rice vermicelli, presoak in water for 10 minutes.
-In a pot, bring water to a boil.
-Add the rice vermicelli and cook on high heat until al dente for about 4 minutes.
-Since we presoaked the rice vermicelli, it should require only half of the cooking time based on your packet’s instruction.
-You could also try the noodles before taking it out.
-Take it out and cool down in running water to stop the cooking.
-Drain, snip into shorter pieces with a pair of kitchen shears to cut it shorter.
-Set aside.
+In a small pot, bring water to a boil.
+Add the pre-soaked rice vermicelli and cook over high heat until al dente, about 4 minutes.
+Since we pre-soaked the noodles, they should only take half of the time indicated on the package to cook.
+Remove noodles from the pot and rinse with running water to stop the cooking.
+Drain, snip into shorter pieces with a pair of kitchen shears, and set aside.

-To assemble the roll, prepare a plate of warm water.
-Dip 1 sheet of rice paper in it until it feels soft and elastic for about 30 seconds.
-Then put it on a flat surface.
-Flatten it out with your palm.
-Add ingredients in two horizontal layers: First, add a little bit each of the lettuce, mint, cilantro, bean sprouts, and rice vermicelli in the middle.
-Toward the top, add 3 slices of shrimp, pink side down.
-Add just enough of ingredients and do not overfill it.
-Fold the sides of rice paper toward the center.
-Roll the bottom side up and over the fillings and roll it all the way up, tucking in the fillings as you go.
-Make it tight and firm, but be careful not to tear the wrapper.
+To assemble the rolls, prepare a plate of warm water.
+Dip a sheet of rice paper into the water until it feels soft and elastic, about 20 seconds.
+Then place it on a flat surface and flatten it out with your palm.
+Add ingredients in two horizontal layers: First, add a little bit each of the lettuce, mint, cilantro, bean sprouts, and rice vermicelli across the middle of the wrapper; then, above that layer, add 3 slices of shrimp, cut side up.
+Do not overfill.
+Fold the sides of rice paper in toward the center, then fold the bottom side up and over the fillings and roll it all the way up, tucking in the fillings as you go.
+Make the parcel tight and firm, but be careful not to tear the wrapper.
 Repeat with the rest of the wrappers and fillings.